 |Title:||Assistant Athletic Trainer|

-Brent Appel joins the NAU sports medicine staff in 2013-14.
+Brent Appel joined the NAU sports medicine staff in 2013-14.
 His primary sport responsibility is women's basketball.

 Prior to his one year at Fort Lewis, Appel attended Utah State University where he earned his Master's Degree in Exercise Science with an emphasis in Sports Medicine in 2012.
 While furthering his education, he fulfilled the health care needs of the Aggie football team and track and field and cross country teams.